Do quantum linear solvers offer advantage for networks-based system of linear equations?

 \textbf{Circuit 3: }

-We now move to Fig. \ref{fig:hardware-runs}(c), where we deviate from our earlier simplifying convention of picking the same resistance value on each edge.
-This is because we find that the gate count of the resulting quantum circuit depends fairly strongly on the edge weights and vertex labeling.
+For the network considered in Fig. \ref{fig:hardware-runs}(c), we allow for non-uniform edge weights, since we find that the circuit depth depends on edge weights and vertex labeling.
 Unlike the previous sub-figure, we did not need the additional RLZX, as we already arrived at $25$ and $7$ one-qubit ($\{RX,\ RY,\ RZ\}$) and two-qubit ($RZZ$) gates respectively, starting from $774$ one-qubit ($\{RX,\ RY,\ RZ\}$) and $46$ two-qubit gates.
-Due to availability constraints, we executed the tasks on the IonQ Forte Enterprise-1 quantum computer, where the gate fidelities were comparable to the IonQ Forte-1 device, but the readout fidelity was substantially lower at only $96.58$ percent.
-We obtained an average PFD of $3.805$ percent for the effective resistance with $5$ repetitions and $5000$ shots (this value was restricted once again by the upper limit of $1000000$ gate shots). \\
+Due to availability constraints, we executed the tasks on IonQ Forte Enterprise-1, where the gate fidelities were comparable to the IonQ Forte-1 device, but the readout fidelity was substantially lower at only $96.58$ percent.
+We obtained an average PFD of $3.805$ percent with $5$ repetitions and $5000$ shots (limited once again by gate shots). \\

 \textbf{Circuit 4: }